Finding Seasonal Employees All Year Round

 Now the dust has settled from another busy season, it is a good time to take stock of your most recent recruitment campaign and consider whether there are things you can do to make your life easier next time around.
 Seasonal recruitment is a challenge at the best of times, whether you are searching for prospects for the winter holidays, summer sun or for recurring annual events.

-The very nature of temporary recruitment means that applications will come in thick and fast during irregular periods.
+The very nature of seasonal recruitment means that applications will come in thick and fast during irregular periods.
 In many cases, hiring managers don’t have the tools or time to proactively create talent pools, so great candidates can often slip through the net.
 This can leave teams scrambling around for candidates during the season.

-To combat this, implementing the right technology can not only enable you to capture all the information of interested prospects, but also segment them into relevant talent pipelines based on criteria such as skill sets, location and availability.
+To combat this, implementing the right technology can not only enable you to capture all the information of interested prospects but also segment them into relevant talent pipelines based on criteria such as skill sets, location and availability.
 This will ensure you create a solid foundation of interested candidates throughout the season and beyond.

 While you are making sure that incoming talent doesn’t fall by the wayside, ensuring your previous seasonal employees form part of your talent pool for future seasons is just as important.
 This can make the difference between them returning to work for you next year or you losing touch with them, and can even encourage referrals if the role is no longer right for them.